San Miguel District AVA: History

-"San Miguel" is one of the oldest place names in San Luis Obispo County and the State of California.
-San Miguel District’s rich history dates back to 1795, when the Spanish Governor Diego de Borica ordered an expedition to search for a construction site for a mission to be located between Mission San Antonio de Padua, located further north at Monterey, and Mission San Luis Obispo to the south.
+"San Miguel" (/audio=San-Miguel-pronunciation.ogg/san-mi-GEL) is one of the oldest place names in San Luis Obispo County and the State of California.
+San Miguel District's rich history dates back to 1795, when the Spanish Governor Diego de Borica ordered an expedition to search for a construction site for a mission to be located between Mission San Antonio de Padua, located further north at Monterey, and Mission San Luis Obispo to the south.
 The expedition reported surveying a large region, from the Nacimiento River to the Arroyo de Santa Ysabel, and for several miles on either side.
 Eventually, a site was chosen adjacent to the Salinas River.
 Franciscan Mission San Miguel Arcángel was dedicated on July 25, 1797, and construction began with the help of the local native population, the Salinan tribe.
 By the end of 1797, an adobe building had been built.
 San Miguel Arcángel was the sixteenth of the twenty-one missions established in Alta California.
-The twenty-one missions were located along the coast of California and typically spaced out approximately one day’s travel by horseback.
+The twenty-one missions were located along the coast of California and typically spaced out approximately one day's travel by horseback.
 Each mission would control the land surrounding it up to the vicinity of the next mission's locale.
 After several years of continuous building, a fire destroyed most of the Mission buildings in 1806.
 It was not until 1816 that the stone foundation was laid for the final Mission church.
 The current San Miguel Mission church was completed in 1818.
-The lands of the Mission San Miguel extended far and wide from what is now the town of San Miguel, and included essentially all the lands in an east-west area that was south of the lands of Mission San Antonio de Padua and north of the lands of Mission San Luis Obispo.
+The lands of the Mission San Miguel extended far and wide from what is now the town of San Miguel, and included essentially all the lands in an east–west area that was south of the lands of Mission San Antonio de Padua and north of the lands of Mission San Luis Obispo.
 The extent of these lands was given in a report made by Father Juan Cabot in 1827:From the mission to the beach the land consists almost entirely of mountain ridges... for this reason it is not occupied until it reaches the coast where the mission has a house of adobe... eight hundred cattle, some tame horses and breeding mares are kept at said rancho, which is called San Simeon.
 In the direction toward the south, all land is occupied, for the mission there maintains all its sheep, besides horses for the guards.
 There it has Rancho de Santa Isabel, where there is a small vineyard.
 Other ranchos of the mission in that direction are San Antonio, where barley is planted; Rancho del Paso de Robles, where wheat is sown; and the Rancho de la Asunción.